NSX-T Critical alarm indicates: LB Edge Capacity In Use High

 Workaround:

-Review the maxims guide and confirm the correct sizing is done per Edge node.
+Review the VMware Configuration Maximums and confirm the correct sizing is done per Edge node.

-If you have a single LB instance (small/medium/large) in an NSX-T Edge Node of same size (small/medium/large); then deploy a new NSX-T Edge Node of a larger size and move the LB instance to that new Edge Node, this will provide extra capacity to add more load balancer instances, if required.
+If there is a single LB instance (small/medium/large) in an NSX-T Edge Node of same size (small/medium/large); then deploy a new NSX-T Edge Node of a larger size and move the LB instance to that new Edge Node, this will provide extra capacity to add more load balancer instances, if required.

 Note: In the case of an XLarge load balancer, only Bare-Metal Edge Nodes support multiple XLarge load balancers, therefore this workaround require Bare-Metal Edge Node in case of multiple XLarge load balancers.